touch4tech/touch4tech/_posts/2021-10-01-business-and-suspension-disbelief.md

 know-list: wiki[Suspension_of_disbelief], wiki[Conway%27s_law], wiki[PowerPoint_karaoke], wiki[Buzzword_bingo]
 ---

-# Business and suspension of disbelief
+# Corporate life and `suspension of disbelief`

-Business has moved from entrepreneurship to `PowerPoint Karaoke`.
+> What can we learn from `suspension of disbelief`, `PowerPoint Karaoke` and `Conway's law` for a more productive corporate/private life.

 ## The `PowerPoint Karaoke` of business